-- The Board of Commissioners, who are responsible for market risk oversight through the Risk Monitoring Committee, Integrated Governance Committee, and Audit Committee. - 2.
-Directors, who are responsible for the risk policy function through the Executive Committee with respect to market risk management and recovery plan, the Assets & Liability Committee, and Risk Management and Credit Policy Committee. - Risk Management Unit together with the business units and compliance unit, who perform risk identification, risk calculation, risk monitoring, and risk control.
+- a.
+The Board of Commissioners, who are responsible for market risk oversight through the Risk Monitoring Committee, Integrated Governance Committee, and Audit Committee. - b.
+Directors, who are responsible for the risk policy function through the Executive Committee with respect to market risk management and recovery plan, the Assets & Liability Committee, and Risk Management and Credit Policy Committee. - c.
+Risk Management Unit together with the business units and compliance unit, who perform risk identification, risk calculation, risk monitoring, and risk control.

-The Risk Management Framework of Bank Mandiri is developed based on internal and external factors including but are not limited to the Bank's business, regulatory development provisions, methodologies and best practices, as well as risk data.
-The authority and responsibilities regarding of implementation the risk management are regulated in the Risk Management Policy (RMP).
+The Risk Management Framework of Bank Mandiri is developed based on internal and external factors including but are not limited to the Bank's business, regulatory provisions, development methodologies and best practices, as well as risk data.
+The authority responsibilities regarding implementation of management are regulated in the Risk Management Policy (RMP).
 Meanwhile, the guidelines on market risk management in both the trading book portfolio and banking book are outlined in the Standard Treasury Procedure (STP) and the Standard Asset & Liability Procedure Management (SALPM).

-Management and Mechanism of Market Risk Measurement -Trading Book interest rates, and exchange rates (including derivative instruments).
+Management and Mechanism of Market Risk Measurement - Trading Book

+Trading book market risk is a risk arising from potential losses due to trading book activities, changes in interest rates, and exchange rates (including derivative instruments).
 Bank Mandiri's market risk management is carried out by applying the segregation of duties principle, i.e. separating functions and responsibilities of the treasury unit trade transactions, which consist of: